The Phrase “Garbage in, Garbage Out” Is the Best Way to Explain How the Apps Get it Wrong.

 Here’s the process:

-- Current conditions may refresh more often, but predictions stay the same
+• Current conditions may refresh at varying intervals depending on the app, but predictions stay the same until model updates

 Why Weather Apps Fail So Often